droman42/asyncmiele/docs/setup_guide.md

 ## Factory Reset

-This section explains how to use the factory reset functionality in the asyncmiele library to reset Miele devices to their factory default settings.
+This section explains how to use the factory reset functionality in the asyncmiele library to reset Miele devices to their factory default settings using the DOP2 protocol.

 ### Overview

+The factory reset functionality uses the **DOP2 protocol with XKM (eXtended Key Management) commands** to perform device resets.
+This approach is universal and works across all Miele device types that support factory reset functionality.

-The factory reset functionality allows you to:
+The reset process attempts multiple methods:

-1. Reset a Miele device to factory default settings
-2. Wait for the device to enter setup mode after reset
-3. Discover and list devices in setup mode
-4. Provide instructions for reconfiguring the device after reset
+1. **Universal XKM FactorySettings command** - Works on all device types (primary method)
+2. **Device-specific SF (Setting Function) values** - Type-specific fallback method
+3. **Multiple DOP2 unit/attribute combinations** - For maximum compatibility

+### Key Features

+- **Universal compatibility**: XKM commands work across all device types
+- **Automatic fallback**: Falls back to device-specific methods if needed
+- **DOP2 protocol**: Uses proper encrypted communication protocol
+- **Device type detection**: Automatically detects device type for optimal reset method
+- **Recovery assistance**: Helps discover and reconfigure devices after reset

 ### When to Use Factory Reset